+'''

+soluce: AnnotProg \rightarrow \mathcal{M} \rightarrow Solution \rightarrow Prop

+'''

-$$\texttt{soluce}: AnnotProg \to \mathcal{M} \to \texttt{Solution} \to Prop$$ whose definition is a direct translation of the definition of a combined solution (Def.
+whose definition is a direct translation of the definition of a combined solution (Def.
 2.4.5).
 To be able to efficiently check solutions, we have defined a function together with a lemma showing that the function is correct: